It seems as though every decision made in business is surrounded with some

 Nationwide Insurance, eBay, Boeing and Wendy's International.

 format.
-Students who pursue the joint degree program on a part-time basis are
+Students who pursue the joint degree program on a full-time basis are

 MBA visit Capital's website.

 For more information, e-mail the Admission Office or call